 Roll the dough into 7" x 12" rectangular, cover with plastic wrap and let it rest for 10 minutes.

 Roll the dough into 8" x 30" rectangular.
 Melt butter and brush the dough.

 Layer the dough: cut it in half and place one on top of another, repeat.
 You will have 4 layers, 2" wide.

 Roll layered dough tight.

-Cut the roll across into two 1" thick rounds, [lace them into covered container, and let it rest in room temperature for 30-45 minutes.
+Cut the roll across into two 1" thick rounds, place them into a covered container, and let it rest at room temperature for 30-45 minutes.
 Turn on to heat oven 425F, convection mode, baking/pizza stone inside.

 Rolls In 30-45 minutes:

-Flatten them with a heel of your hand, and let them rest for 10 minutes, covered (I use 2 upside down bowls to cover them).
+Flatten them with a heel of your hand, and let them rest for 10 minutes, covered (I use 2 bowls to cover them).